 If you receive the error message client: Command not found, NerveCenter has not been installed in the default location (/opt/OSInc).
-In this case, you must change directories to the NerveCenter bin directory before entering the command shown above, or enter the full pathname of the executable.
+In this case, you must change directories to the NerveCenter bin directory before entering this command, or enter the full pathname of the executable.

-Before you can run NerveCenter, you must first set the necessary UNIX environment variables by running the appropriate ncenv shell script.
-For more information about setting environment variables, refer to Running the NerveCenter Server on UNIX in Managing NerveCenter.
+Before running NerveCenter, you must set the necessary UNIX environment variables with the appropriate ncenv shell script.
+For more information about environment variables, refer to Running the NerveCenter Server on UNIX in Managing NerveCenter.

-If you're working on a Windows system, start the client using the Start menu.
-If the person who installed NerveCenter selected the default program folder, NerveCenter, select the following set of menu entries: From the Start menu, select Programs, then OpenServiceService NerveCenter, then Client.
+On a Windows system, start the client using the Start menu.
+If the person who installed NerveCenter selected the default program folder, NerveCenter, select the following set of menu entries: From the Start menu, select Programs > OpenService NerveCenter > Client.